Want to start a company in Hong Kong? See how Statrys can help

 In-person filing also available (typically 4 working days)

-• Must appoint a Hong Kong company secretary and registered address
+• Must appoint a Hong Kong company secretary and a local registered address

 Corporate taxation • 8.25% on first HKD 2 million of profits, 16.5% thereafter

-• Only Hong Kong–sourced income is taxed (territorial system)
+• Only Hong Kong–sourced income is taxed (territorial system), with 0% tax on eligible offshore income.

-Business banking access Banks: Most require in-person or video KYC
+Business account access Banks: Most require in-person verification

 Fintechs (e.g. Statrys): Some support remote onboarding for non-residents